cloudcreativity/ddd-modules/docs/guide/application/commands.md

 ### Dispatching Commands

 You can now dispatch command messages to your bounded context from the _outside world_.
-For example, if we were using a single action controller to handle HTTP requests in a Laravel application, we might dispatch a command like this:
+For example, if we were using a single action controller to handle a HTTP request in a Laravel application, we might dispatch a command like this:

 ```php
 namespace App\Http\Controllers\Api\Attendees;